Neculaiovici/goLangLynda/README.md

 # goLang Lynda Tutorial #
-Lynda tutorial for go.....
+* Go!!
+Lessons for the complete noobs
-Learn fast or sleep! cy@
+* Learn fast or sleep! cy@